watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will browse to the web application for testing.

-1. From the Azure portal select the resource group you created named fabmedical-SUFFIX.
+1. From the Azure portal select the resource group you created named `fabmedical-SUFFIX`.

-2. Select the build agent VM named fabmedical-SUFFIX from your list of available resources.
+2. Select the build agent VM named `fabmedical-SUFFIX` from your list of available resources.

    ![In this screenshot of your list of available resources, the first item is selected, which has the following values for Name, Type, and Location: fabmedical-soll (a red arrows points to this name), Virtual machine, and East US 2.](media/image54.png)